pydantic/pydantic/docs/usage/models.md

 Pydantic includes a standalone utility function `parse_obj_as` that can be used to apply the parsing logic used to populate pydantic models in a more ad-hoc way.
-This function behaves similarly to `BaseModel.parse_obj`, but works with arbitrary pydantic-compatible types.
+This function behaves similarly to `BaseModel.model_validate`, but works with arbitrary pydantic-compatible types.

 This is especially useful when you want to parse results into a type that is not a direct subclass of `BaseModel`.
 For example: